kubeflow/examples/xgboost/README.md

 ls -lh /tmp/ames/housing.dat
 ```

+### Run the model training on GKE
+In this section we will run the above docker container on a [Google Kubernetes Engine](gke).
+There are two steps to eprform the training

+ * Create a GKE cluster
+   Follow the [instructions](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) to create a GKE cluster

+ * Run docker container on GKE
+   Foo

 ## Model Export
 The model is exported at location `/tmp/ames/housing.dat`.
 We will use [Seldon Core](https://github.com/SeldonIO/seldon-core/) to serve the model asset.
 In order to make the model servable we have created `xgboost/seldon_serve` with the following assets